KEP-5729: DRA: ResourceClaim Support for Workloads

 • The Workload and PodGroup APIs will be updated to include references to ResourceClaims and ResourceClaimTemplates, like Pods.

-• The Pod API will be updated to include references to claims listed in its PodGroup.
+• The Pod API will include new semantics for the existing API fields to refer to claims made by its PodGroup.

 Workload